charlesfrye/charlesfrye.github.io/_posts/2018-03-06-frechet-derivative-introduction.markdown

 notation that leads to simple proofs for polynomial functions, compositions and products of functions, and more.
+Here, we work through the definition of the Fréchet derivative and its application in a few fundamental examples.
-Here, after introducting the Fréchet derivative we work out the derivative of least-squares linear regression, for multiple inputs and outputs with respect to the parameter matrix.
+In the next blog post in this series, we will work out the derivative of least-squares linear regression for multiple inputs and outputs (with respect to the parameter matrix).

 ###  The Fréchet Derivative is an Alternative but Equivalent Definiton